First Church and Parish in Dedham: Alvan Lamson

 Lamson's appointment as minister came shortly after he was graduated from Harvard College and three months after the resignation of Bates.
 On August 31, 1818, at a meeting of the parish, or the inhabitants of the town who were taxed to pay the minister's salary, Lamson was elected by an 81-44 majority.
 He beat out two other candidates.
 Members of the church opposed his election by a vote of 18-14, with six members not voting.
 Those who opposed Lamson did not raise any objections to his moral or professional qualifications.

 After Lamson accepted the parish's call without the concurrence of the church, a council of pastors and delegates from 13 other churches was convened on October 28, 1818.
 After two days of hearings and deliberations, it prepared a report in favor of Lamson's ordination.
 Lamson was ordained by Rev. Henry Ware.

 His ordination by Rev. Henry Ware. led to the case of Baker v.
 Fales and the split of the church into First Church and the Allin Congregational Church.
 Lamson attempted to reconcile with those who left and formed a new church, but was largely unsuccessful.
 When he visited the home of a member of the new Orthodox Church, he was seated under a birdcage.
 Just as the homeowner asked a difficult question, the bird splashed water on him.
 Lamson turned his attention to the bird, and was immediately accused of trying to dodge the question.

 During his tenure, William H. Mann was the organist.

 Benjamin H. Bailey

 Benjamin H. Bailey served at First Church from 1861 to 1867.
 In Dedham, he presided over the funeral of his predecessor, Alvan Lamson and led the service at the 250th anniversary of the church's gathering in 1888 where he delivered an historical discourse.

 In 1867, he was called to Portland, Maine.

+Rali M. Weaver

+Rali M. Weaver, was called in March 2007, settled in July, and was the first female minister to this congregation.
+She left the pulpit in 2025.